-In 1956 the newly elected Sinhala nationalist government passed the Sinhala-Only Act.
-This policy was modified in 1987 when Tamil was declared a co-official language, and English a "link language" (this phrase was illdefined).
+In 1956, the newly elected Sinhala nationalist government passed the Sinhala-Only Act.
+This policy was modified in 1987 when Tamil was declared a co-official language, and English a link language (this phrase was ill defined).
 The Sinhala-Only Act was particularly significant in that it made Sinhala fluency a requirement for all government jobs.
-Though it negatively affected all Tamil-speaking groups, including Muslims, it was particularly detrimental to English-educated Jaffna Tamils, who had relied on government and professional employment in the South (Tambiah 1986).
-In the early 1970s the government passed a new policy regulating university admissions on the basis of language.
-It benefited the other Tamil-speaking groups, but this policy hurt Jaffna Tamils as it meant that they had to acquire higher marks on the qualifying exams than their Sinhala counterparts for the same openings.
+Though it negatively affected all Tamil-speaking groups, including Muslims, it was particularly detrimental to English-educated Jaffna Tamils, who had relied on government and professional employment in the south (Tambiah 1986).
+In the early 1970s, the government passed a new policy regulating university admissions on the basis of language.
+It benefited the other Tamil-speaking groups, but this policy hurt Jaffna Tamils as it meant that they had to acquire higher marks on the qualifying exams than their Sinhala counterparts did.
 A year later, a district quota system was adopted to compensate for children in rural areas who did not have access to high quality schools (Sørensen 2008).
-While the causes of the ethnic conflict are highly complex (see Spencer 1990; Tambiah 1986), post-independence language and education policies are widely thought to have increased ethnic tensions (Thiranagama 2011).
+While the causes of the ethnic conflict are highly complex (see Spencer 1990; Tambiah 1986), post-independence language and education policies are widely thought to have increased ethnic tensions (Davis 2020a, 2020b; Thiranagama 2011).

-The gradual takeover of schools by the state and the change in medium of instruction combined to create a centralized system in which all school-aged children were guaranteed a free education in their first language (Little 2003).
+The gradual takeover of schools by the state and the change in medium combined to create a centralized system in which all school-aged children were guaranteed a free education in their first language (Little 2003).
 Though it increased access to education, the new system did not alter the social landscape as much as was anticipated.
-Sinhala became the language of the central administration, but English remained the unofficial code of "higher education, commerce, communication, technology and travel" (Canagarajah 2005: 423).
-Some Sri Lankans educated in Sinhala and Tamil obtained midlevel government jobs, but the English-educated middle classes retained preferential access to professional employment at home and abroad (2005).
+Sinhala became the language of the central administration, but English remained the unofficial code of "higher education, commerce, communication, technology and travel" (Canagara-jah 2005, 423).
+Some Sri Lankans educated in Sinhala and Tamil obtained mid-level government jobs, but the English-educated middle classes retained preferential access to professional employment at home and abroad (2005).
 Sri Lankan social groups who have been traditionally deprived of English often feel alienated from it, seeing it as a symbol of discrimination.
-Speaking to its divisive role in Sri Lankan society, English is widely referred to as kaduva 'sword' in spoken Sinhala (Gunesekera 2005; Kandiah 2010).
+Speaking to its divisive role in Sri Lankan society, English is widely referred to as kaduva "sword" in spoken Sinhala (Gunesekera 2005; Kandiah 2010).

-Post-independence educational policies also had unexpected consequences for interethnic relations.
-The organization of schools on the basis of language medium systematized and exacerbated the geographic segregation of Sinhalas and Tamils (Perera et al. 2004).
-In the late 1990s and early 2000s the National Education Commission introduced education reforms designed to promote interethnic integration.
-It required students to study their additional co-official language and emphasized English (National Education Commission 2003).
-While the reforms may have positive consequences, they do not represent a substantial change in the overall structure of education (Davis 2015).
+Post-independence education policies also had unexpected consequences for interethnic relations.
+The organization of schools on the basis of medium systematized and exacerbated the geographic segregation of Sinhalas and Tamils (Perera, Wijetunga, and Balasooriya 2004; Wijesekera, Alford, and Mu 2019; see Chapter 9).
+In the late 1990s and early 2000s, the National Education Commission introduced education reforms designed to promote interethnic integration.
+It required students to study their additional coofficial language and emphasized English (National Education Commission 2003).
+While the reforms may have positive consequences, they do not represent a substantial change in the overall structure of education (Davis 2020a).